JavierLuna/flask-boilerplate/README.md

 The script will request *His Dudeness* a name for *His* project and then a path to the python executable you want to use (no biggies about that, it will create such a nice virtual environment, you won't believe)

-Then, it will create and install all my favourite libraries!
+Then, it will create and install all my favorite libraries!
 For your only amusement!

 I'll explain the project tree in the next section